 The KPF-designed office tower is a central point of the article, which discusses the challenges the pandemic has presented for commercial office buildings, and highlights the details and amenities that have allowed One Vanderbilt to flourish.

 In a market where not all New York buildings are finding the same success, the article notes One Vanderbilt’s ability to adapt to the requirements of the pandemic, including the increased desire for wellness-focused amenities.
-The WELL certified One Vanderbilt offers a large outdoor terrace for tenants, direct access to the subway and Grand Central Terminal, a biophilic restaurant run by chef Daniel Boulud, and the building opens onto a 14,000-square-foot pedestrian plaza on Vanderbilt Avenue.
-The tower also includes Summit, a new and immersive attraction opening later this month with sweeping views of New York.
+The WELL-certified One Vanderbilt offers a large outdoor terrace for tenants, direct access to the subway and Grand Central Terminal, and a biophilic restaurant run by chef Daniel Boulud.
+The building opens onto a 14,000-square-foot pedestrian plaza on Vanderbilt Avenue.
+The tower also includes SUMMIT One Vanderbilt, a new and immersive observatory experience opening later this month with sweeping views of New York.